MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpm/how-to/live-send-game-invites.md

 One of the simpler multiplayer scenarios is to allow a gamer to play your game online with friends.
 This scenario covers the steps you need to send invites to another player to join your game.

-Once you've initialized the Multiplayer Manager, and have created a Lobby session by adding local users (see [Enable playing a multiplayer game with friends using Multiplayer Manager](live-play-multiplayer-with-friends.md)), you must wait until you receive the `user_added` event before you can start sending invites.
+Once you've initialized the Multiplayer Manager, and have created a Lobby session by adding local users (see [Enable playing a multiplayer game with friends using Multiplayer Manager](live-play-multiplayer-with-friends.md)), you must wait until you receive the `XblMultiplayerEventType::UserAdded` event (C) or `user_added` event (C++)) before you can start sending invites.

 There are two ways to send an invite:
 1. [Xbox Platform Invite TCUI](#xbox-platform-invite-tcui)